ajm113/ncage-pools/README.md

 - Spaces ONLY.
 They make it easier for in-line comment formating.

-## Deploy Instructions
+## Deploy Instructions (Usually for Admins)

+After you have setup the app and recived a pem file from AWS and installed it into your home directory in the Vagrant box via `vagrant ssh`.
+I.e `/home/vagrant/`, make sure you chmod the pem file 400, and that you update the `push.sh` of the location of your directory.

-After you have setup the app.
-Please run `vagrant ssh` and make sure you are `cd` in directory `/var/www/`.
-Now simply run `sh ./push.sh` and your done!
+Make sure you are `cd` in directory `/var/www/`.
+Now simply run `sh ./push.sh` and your done deploying the app to produciton!

 **NOTE:** You DO NOT need to run `gulp --production` before running the shell script.
 The `push.sh` script handles this for you. :)